-The Utah Warriors will have USA Eagles prop Angus Maclellan back with the team for the 2019 Major League Rugby season.
-Maclellan is 26 years old, 6’1″ tall, and weighs 255 pounds.
+The Utah Warriors have re-signed Angus Maclellan for the 2020 Major League Rugby season.
+The 27 years old prop is 6’1″ tall and 240 lbs.

 Maclellan is from Empire, Michigan and began playing rugby in high school with the Traverse City Alliance.
 After graduating from St. Francis High School, he attended Davenport University where, as Captain, he lead the Panthers to back to back D1 AA National Championships in 2010 and 2011.

 MacLellan earned All-American honors at Devenport and was also a part of the USA U20’s team in 2011 that competed for the Junior World Cup Championship in Georgia.
 The following year he captained the team, as it won the World Rugby U20 Trophy in a tournament held at Murray Park, Utah.

 In 2014 MacLellan played the USA Selects for the Americas Rugby Championship and was selected for the 2015 Rugby World Cup training squad before injuring his ACL.
 He made his USA Eagles debut on June 18, 2016, against Italy at San Jose’s Avaya Stadium and his last of his 5 tests was against Brazil on February 24, 2018.
 Angus MacLellan is Eagle number 493.

 Maclellan also played rugby at Trinity College in Dublin in 2013 and for the Linwood Rugby Club in Christchurch, New Zealand.
 He joined the Utah Warriors in 2018 after playing for the Chicago Lions.